-Lynn’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Lynn’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small town, Lynn doesn't have a public transportation system that people use for their commute.

-The population of Lynn has a very low overall level of education: only 6.86% of people over 25 hold a 4-year college degree or higher.
+The citizens of Lynn have a very low rate of college education: just 7.24% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The people who call Lynn home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lynn residents report their race to be White.
-Important ancestries of people in Lynn include German, English, Irish, Scottish, and Scots-Irish.
+The greatest number of Lynn residents report their race to be White, followed by Asian.
+Important ancestries of people in Lynn include German, English, Scottish, Irish, and Scots-Irish.

 The most common language spoken in Lynn is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and German/Yiddish.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Lynn, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.